pseudocoders/GPT-notes/road/angular-crud.md

 # Angular CRUD

-Here's an example of an Angular CRUD application:
+Here's an example of an Angular CRUD application with routing and services based on the provided API specification:

 1. Create a new Angular project:
 ```